Skip to main content

 By Connic

-Run an agent on any HTTP request.
-Accepts JSON, form data, and file uploads — no glue server in between.
+Run an agent on any HTTP request with JSON, form data, or file uploads.
+No glue server is required.

 InboundOutboundSync